 If additional funds are raised through further issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution.
 The Prospectus allows for, subject to securities regulatory requirements and limitations, the potential offering of up to an aggregate of \$50 million of the Company's Common Shares, preferred shares, warrants, subscription receipts and units, or any combination thereof, from time to time in one or more offerings, and are intended to give the Company the flexibility to take advantage of financing opportunities when, and if, market conditions are favorable to the Company.
 The specific terms of such future offerings, if any, would be established, subject to the approval of the Board, at the time of such offering and will be described in detail in a prospectus supplement filed at the time of any such offering.
-As of the date of this MD&A, the Company has not sold any securities under a prospectus Supplement to the Base Shelf Prospectus, other than the sale of Units pursuant to the Prospectus.
+As of the date of this MD&A, the Company has not sold any securities under a prospectus supplement to the Base Shelf Prospectus, other than the sale of Units pursuant to the Prospectus Offering and there can be no assurance that any additional securities will be sold under the Base Shelf Prospectus.
 Any new equity securities issued under the Base Shelf Prospectus or otherwise by the Company could have rights, preferences and privileges superior to those of holders of Common Shares.